ihmeuw/vivarium_research/docs/source/models/cause.rst

   For example, consider diarrhea cases in the Philippines in 2017.
 Say there were 1 million prevalent cases of diarrhea over the course of 2017, and each case remitted after an average of 5 days.
-Note that here we are using *period prevalence*, rather than the *point prevalence* that we typically use refer to, and that GBD uses.
-The way we define this remission rate depends on the denominator we choose; some examples include:
+Note that here we are using *period prevalence*; however, we typically mean *point prevalence* when we say prevalence, and point prevalence is also what GBD uses.
+The way we then define this remission rate depends on the denominator we choose; some examples
+  include:

     .. math::